-Jim: Ted, what’s one thing that happens in your marriage that makes you angry?
+Jim Daly: Ted, what’s one thing that happens in your marriage that makes you angry?

 End of Excerpt

-John: Well, what are the atomic bombs in your relationship?
+John Fuller: Well, what are the atomic bombs in your relationship?
 We’re gonna be talking about marriage and anger and intimacy on our program today.
-This is "Focus on the Family" with Jim Daly.
+This is Focus on the Family with Jim Daly.
 I’m John Fuller and you just heard from Pastor Ted Cunningham.
 He’s with us today and he’s got some ideas about how you can cool down and find forgiveness and strengthen that bond with your relationship.
 And Jim, we were talkin’ beforehand.
-I told you I was gonna ask you this.
-I mean, you’ve had a moment to think (Laughter) about it.
+I - I told you I was gonna ask you this.
+I mean, you’ve had a moment to think about it.

 Jim: What’s for dinner?